-SAGE offers regular Meet-Ups at schools, gathering places and field trip locations.
+SAGE offers social opportunities for educators to connect as well as Meet-Ups at schools, gathering places and field trip locations.
 Come to meet other parents and educators, to tour schools, to share experiences and get new ideas and inspiration!

-January 11: SAGE Happy Hour! at Oh George, 10659 Braddock Road, Fairfax, VA.
-Making new contacts, discussing successes and frustrations, and establishing future partnerships is so important as we strive to bring green education to our students.
-What better way to do that than at a SAGE Happy Hour!
-This is a time for everyone who works with school age children (K-12) to connect with fellow educators, get ideas for your program, and find out what’s planned for SAGE this spring.
+January 11: SAGE Happy Hour! at Oh George.
+This was a time for everyone who works with school age children (K-12) to connect with fellow educators, get ideas for your program, and find out what’s planned for SAGE this spring.

 Based in Alexandria, Virginia, the River Farm Cooperative offers a dynamic elementary education program for children in grades K – 6.
 This nature-based, cooperative program is based on the premise that both parents and children are integral parts of a school community of lifelong learners.

 Come learn how River Farm Cooperative has incorporated nature journaling, natural materials printing, gardening, construction of a bug hotel, and a field trip to Huntley Meadows into its curriculum.
 River Farm parents and teachers will also share their commitment to teaching their students about social justice and their plans to link this to environmentalism in the future.

 November 2017 – The Howard Gardner School, Alexandria

 This meetup was an opportunity to see how the school yard has been transformed into an outdoor classroom, native meadow, pond, and walking paths.
 All of these elements have been designed, maintained and mostly implemented by students.

 October 2017 – George C. Marshall High School, Falls Church